fjames86/frpc/README.md

 AUTH-DES authentication is based on a Diffie-Hellman key exchange.
 Each party (client and server) have a secret key, from which public keys are derived.
 The public keys are exchanged beforehand by some unspecified mechanism.
 Traditionally this was implemented using an RPC service (defined by key_prot.x) but this is somewhat award to use.
-Frpc instead implements its own shared database of public keys, which is exported using RPC so that remote machines can access its entries.
-Local processes can simply read from the database.
+Instead frpc implements its own shared database of public keys, which is exported using RPC so that remote machines can access its entries.
+Local processes can simply read from the database, remote processes use the RPC interface.

 The local API is
 * FIND-PUBLIC-KEY name ::= lookup the public key for this name